josephspurrier/gowebapi/README.md

 The `app/webapi/internal/bind` and the `app/webapi/internal/response` packages
 use reflection.
 The `bind` package will take the form parameters from the request object and map them to a struct.
-The `response` package will take the struct object and automatically set the JSON fields with the tags, **status** and **data** and will fill them with the proper data.
-This helps reduce the code in the endpoint.go files.
+The `response` package will set the field values via the with the JSON tags, **status** and **data**.
+The package This helps reduce the code in the `endpoint.go` files.

 You'll notice when calling the `Results()` function, you'll pass in a struct pointer and the results from the data without setting these on the `response`